Grumeti River

 The Grumeti River is a river in Mara Region, Tanzania, situated almost entirely within the western corridor of Serengeti National Park.
 It flows westward and mouths into the Speke Gulf of Lake Victoria.

-Great Migration Crossing
+Great migration crossing

-It is a major river crossing for the Serengeti Great migration.
+It is a major river crossing for the Serengeti great migration.
 During May to August, thousands of wildebeest and other animals cross the crocodile-infested waters.
 It is famed for this sight alongside Mara River.